 Sales Apprentice Job Description

 This hands-on program is facilitated by a dedicated sales leader who will teach, coach, and provide feedback to the Sales Apprentice so he/she can fulfill the requirements of their future role.
 They learn how to increase sales, penetrate markets, and generate maximum returns for themselves and the company.
 In addition, they learn how to handle many of the more difficult problems in marketing, such as explaining to prospects the technical aspects of Garland roofing systems, selling against tough competition, and working through customer perceptions that directly affect business.
-During the three year apprenticeship, they learn how to “put it all together” and in the process derive self-satisfaction from achieving weekly, monthly and yearly objectives and growing within the organization.
+During the two-year apprenticeship, they learn how to “put it all together” and in the process derive self-satisfaction from achieving weekly, monthly and yearly objectives and growing within the organization.

 Core & Essential Functions